monikasarder/VictoriaPoliceRacialSearch/README.md

 ## About the Dataset

-This dataset summarises over 50,000 searches conducted by Victoria Police in 2018, 2019, 2022, and 2023, in a format that can be analysed by public interest groups, data journalists and government.
+This dataset summarises over 50,000 searches conducted by Victoria Police in 2018, 2019, 2022, and 2023, by racial appearance category, in a format that is accessible to public and community stakeholders.
+The aim of this repository is to provide public and community stakeholders with the means to understand whether racial profiling may be present in communities in Victoria.

 The original raw data was obtained from Victoria Police under the FOI Act by the [Centre Against Racial Profiling](https://www.centreagainstracialprofiling.au/), and is available on their website.